ssbc/handbook.scuttlebutt.nz/principles.md

 > 1. avoid hard data replication problems (single author append only log, easy to express replication state & no conflicts)
 > 1. need to build engaging apps with viral growth (can apply web 2.0 playbook)
 >
 > It's a synergy between computer and human abilities.
-Computers move the data, but we levearge human filtering to solve the capital-H Hard Problem of decentralized systems: avoiding Sybil Attacks - humans are much better at detecting spam/etc than computers, and social apps have this "follow" or not decision naturally built into them.
+Computers move the data, but we leverage human filtering to solve the capital-H Hard Problem of decentralized systems: avoiding Sybil Attacks - humans are much better at detecting spam/etc than computers, and social apps have this "follow" or not decision naturally built into them.
 >
 > Not that I think social apps are the most worthy, but rather that its an easy design and can be applied to a wide variety of application needs, and then hopefully this will lead to another generation of protocol development.